Iradu15/ProcFS-OS-Project/README.md

 # Operating Systems Project - ProcFS
 ## General Description
-ProcFS is a FUSE-based virtual file system, which aims to provide a snaphot of the running processes at mount-time, on the system on which it is mounted.
+ProcFS is a FUSE-based virtual file system, which aims to provide a snapshot of the running processes at mount-time, on the system on which it is mounted.
 Unlike /proc, the process tree structure is maintained and follows three basic rules:
 - each directory represents a process and its name is the PID